-Van Trump, a Democrat, was the representative for Ohio's 12th congressional district from 1867 to 1873.
+Van Trump was the representative for Ohio’s 12th congressional district and was a Democrat.
+He served from 1867 to 1873.

 From Mar 1867 to Mar 1873, Van Trump missed 456 of 1,868 roll call votes, which is 24.4%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1873.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.